Pingumaniac/PubSub_with_KRaft_in_Kotlin/code/README.md

 * handle_leader_election : Handles the process of leader election in case of failover.
 * apply_log_entry : Applies a log entry from the RAFT log to update the state.

-4. RaftNodeAppln.scala
+4. EtcdNodeAppln.scala
-* initialize_node : Initializes the RAFT node for participating in the consensus.
+* initialize_node : Initializes the Etcd node for participating in the consensus.
-* propagate_update : Propagates updates to the RAFT log.
+* propagate_update : Propagates updates to the Etcd log.
 * perform_health_check : Performs health checks on the leader node and initiates failover if needed.
 * handle_state_transition : Manages transitions between leader and follower states.
 * recover_from_failure : Handles the process of rejoining and syncing with the cluster after recovery.